coil-kt/coil/docs/image_loaders.md

 ```

 You can access items in the memory and disk caches using their keys, which are returned in an `ImageResult` after an image is loaded.
 The `ImageResult` is returned by `ImageLoader.execute` or in `ImageRequest.Listener.onSuccess` and `ImageRequest.Listener.onError`.

-!!!
-Note
-    Coil 1.x relied on OkHttp's disk cache.
-Coil 2.x has its own disk cache and **should not** use OkHttp's `Cache`.

-## Singleton vs. Dependency Injection

-The default Coil artifact (`io.coil-kt:coil`) includes the singleton `ImageLoader`, which can be accessed using an extension function: `context.imageLoader`.

-Coil performs best when you have a single `ImageLoader` that's shared throughout your app.
-This is because each `ImageLoader` has its own set of resources.

-The singleton `ImageLoader` can be configured by implementing `ImageLoaderFactory` on your `Application` class.

-Optionally, you can create your own `ImageLoader` instance(s) and inject them using a dependency injector like [Dagger](https://github.com/google/dagger).
-If you do that, depend on `io.coil-kt:coil-base` as that artifact doesn't create the singleton `ImageLoader`.